dhthwy/r/README.md

+the year of teaching me how you really feel.
+I got the picture.

 shared everything with them while simultaneously blocking even a convo.
 This is what you wanted.

 can't figure where you think there's any incentive.
 No different than any other stranger.